top of page

 Artwork (secondary ONLY) ~ includes drawings, paintings and sculptures.
 These submissions MUST be individual entries.
 E.g. 3D sculpture of a beating heart.
 For ALL formats, students’ input must be clearly seen.

 **No tri-fold poster needed.
-Refer to manual for more information.
+Refer to the manual for more information.

 Copy of IMG_1604.jpg